clvgt12/ollama_cli_interface/README.md

 ```
 $ ollama pull mistral:latest
 $ ollama serve
+$ export OPENWEATHER_API_KEY="somekey.."
-$ python3 ./ollama_agent_cli.py
+$ python3 ./ollama_cli.py --prompts=PROMPTS_YAML_FILENAME
 ```
+## Prompts.yaml files

+The system prompts can be customized by providing different yaml files to the Ollama served language models.
+To enable an AI agent that can gather current weather conditions given a specified location, invoke `ollama_cli.py` with the option `--prompts="tools-prompts.yaml`

 ## Usage

-You will see a command line prompt starting with the characters "AI>"  Here you will prompt the LLM with your queries and see responses.
-If you ask the agent the following related queries, it is designed to invoke internal tools to produce the result.
+You will see a command line prompt starting with the characters "Your query>"  Here you will prompt the LLM with your queries and see responses.

-1. Simple math equations (add, subtract, multiply, divide)
-2. Current time in a city you specify
+If you provided the agent with the `tools-prompts.yaml` file, and ask the agent to provide current weather conditions given a location, i.e., city, state and country, it will summarize information it gathers from [OpenWeatherMap.org](https://openweathermap.org) to synthesize a response.